Nest: A Home Automation and Security PowerhouseBy - 02/06/2019

 The $399 Nest Secure starter kit includes a Nest Guard (hub), two Nest Detects (multi-sensor), and two Nest Tags (RFID tags).

 The Nest Guard is a small, puck-shaped hub that serves as the central alarm panel.
 It has a built-in battery backup that can last for 12 hours on full charge, a keypad for arming/disarming the system, an 85 dB siren, a motion sensor, and tamper detector.
+It also has a microphone which you can enable to access Google Assistant features, essentially turning the device into a Google Home.

 The Nest Detect is a door/window sensor and motion sensor in one device.
 Though it’s a competent contact sensor, its motion sensor has a limited viewing angle of 54° and can only detect motion from 15 ft. away.
 Nest Detect also serves as a pathlight, and it can detect tampering.